 I also added some of the stickers to a notebook.
 I didn’t add any Mod Podge on these.
 I just printed and cut then peeled them off the sheet and added them to the notebook.

-Ok, so here is the full 45-minute video tutorial on using the print then cut feature.
+Ok, so click here to watch the full 45-minute video tutorial on using the print then cut feature.
 I apologize, my software was giving me some crazy problems, so there are a few weird red lines during it.
 Please let me know if you have any questions by commenting below!

 And here are simple printable directions.